sorainnosia/CordovaMudBlazor/readme.md

 <img src="https://user-images.githubusercontent.com/19261780/128637079-a01d05e0-1ba7-468f-b956-4cb59168bf18.gif" width="200">

 ## Description
-A patching program that patch the Publish output of Blazor WASM created using .NET Core 5.0.8 and MudBlazor component to be able to run in Cordova project
+A patching program that patch the Publish output of Blazor WASM created using .NET Core 5.0.8 and MudBlazor component to be able to run in Cordova project.
+Using this project for other Blazor also works, but specific changes that targeting MudBlazor will not be applied.

 ## How to use
 Run command prompt in Administrator mode, navigate to root of this project